RiaGusmita/IndQNER/README.md

 18. Food

 ## Annotation Stage
-There are 8 annotators that were involved in the annotation stage.
-They are Informatics Engineering students at Islamic State University of Syarif Hidayatullah Jakarta as follows:
+There were eight annotators who contributed to the annotation process.
+They are Informatics Engineering students at the Islamic State University of Syarif Hidayatullah Jakarta.
 1. Anggita Maharani Gumay Putri
 2. Muhammad Destamal Junas
 3. Naufaldi